kevingorski/kevingorski.com_source/contents/articles/Get-More-From-jQuery-Promises/index.md

 template: article.jade
 ---

-[Promises and deferred objects][3] were introduced to jQuery way back in [version 1.5][2] as part of a re-write of the <abbr title="Asynchronous JavaScript and XML">AJAX</abbr> module.
+Intro: [Promises and deferred objects][3] were introduced to jQuery way back in [version 1.5][2] as part of a re-write of the <abbr title="Asynchronous JavaScript and XML">AJAX</abbr> module.
 I&rsquo;ve only started using them in earnest in the past few months while building [<abbr title="Lead Management System">LMS</abbr>][5], but they&rsquo;ve become essential to keeping asynchronous code readable and maintainable.
 There are already [a lot][1] [of resources][4] available on this subject, but here I&rsquo;ve included all of the useful details I picked up from different places while learning the ins and outs of using jQuery&rsquo;s promise implementation.

 ## What Is A Promise Worth?